Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 - Update image when doc is approved
 - update depths of headers to correct values
 - cross-link mentioned entities and markdown headers
+- dots in the ends of list entries - pick single style

 # Purpose